 School Lunch Provided During Closure

 We understand the acute needs of our families who rely on healthy meals provided at school daily.
-In light of that, Linn-Mar Community School District will be providing school lunch for all children and teens 18 and younger each weekday (Monday-Friday) from March 23 through April 10.
+In light of that, Linn-Mar Community School District will be providing school lunch for all children and teens 18 and younger each weekday (Monday-Friday) from March 23 through the end of the school year.
 District employees and volunteers will be setting up grab-and-go lunch to let students and families pick up meals.
 These meals will be distributed at no charge.
-Seven sites will serve as meal-pick up locations for families, along with three meal delivery locations.
+Seven sites will serve as meal pick up locations for families, along with three meal delivery locations.

 MEAL PICK-UP AND DELIVERY LOCATIONS